 So now I’m here triggered.
 I’m feeling all sorts of emotions.
 Anger, lots of anger.
 Rage even.
 My heart is broken.
 I can feel that my heart is broken.
 I tune in more and I feel that my ‘little heart is broken’.
 Okay so now I know the source of where it comes from — when I was little.
 Sometimes a memory will pop up during this moment.
 Which it always does for me.
 “Why does it hurt?”
 I ask it.
 “Because I don’t feel good enough,” I get in return.
 His behavior reminds me of how I felt back then.
 I didn’t feel good enough then and I still carry that pain with me now.
 For reasons, I won’t go into detail with right now.

-This is how I set my energetic boundaries and heal my inner wounding.
+This is a little into how I do inner work.
 This one in particular for me was related to inner child healing and what I did was reparent myself through it.
 This is exactly what conscious parenting does also but in real-time.
 When your child is having a crisis hold space for them to safely express themselves.
 Give them tools on how to handle their crisis in logical and practical ways without judgment or matching their emotions back to them.
 Then as adults, they’ll be able to emotionally regulate themselves and won’t have to do any wound healing from their childhood in their future.

 Thanks for reading my ramblings today! ❤